shigeooooooooooo/azure-docs/articles/firewall-manager/private-link-inspection-secure-virtual-hub.md

 - Clients are unable to connect to private endpoints.

 - Azure Firewall is bypassed.
-You can validate this symptom  the absence of network or application rules log entries in Azure Firewall.
+You can validate this symptom by the absence of network or application rules log entries in Azure Firewall.

 In most cases, one of the following issues causes these problems: